techmyth/techmyth.github.io/content/posts/veeam-powershell-module-introduction.en.md

 PS C:\Users\jocolon>
 ```

 Now that everything is ready you can establish the initial connection to your Backup server.
-To accomplish this process use the command **“Connect-VBRServer”**.
+To accomplish this process use the command `Connect-VBRServer`.
 In the following example we use the option to request credentials but Veeam modules accept traditional methods to provide credentials in Powershell ([Referencias](https://duffney.io/addcredentialstopowershellfunctions/)).

 ```powershell
 PS C:\Users\jocolon> Connect-VBRServer -Server veeam-vbr.pharmax.local -Credential (Get-Credential)